Skip to content

 Queue #15

-(No such service) Executes AI-related processing that does not require immediate user response
+(No such service) Executes AI-related processing not requiring immediate user response

-2 Scale when having a large number of monitors using AI alert aggregation
+2 Scale when there are many monitors using AI for alert aggregation

-beat Trigger for Cron Jobs ← Same as Left 1 Do not scale, ensure global single instance
+beat Trigger for scheduled tasks ← Same as left 1 Must not scale, ensure global single replica

-mysql Database (No such service) - Does not need scaling, choose self-built or cloud services for higher demands
+mysql Database (No such service) - No need to scale, choose self-built or cloud service for higher demands

-redis Cache / Function execution task queue (No such service) - Does not need scaling, choose self-built or cloud services for higher demands
+redis Cache / Function execution task queue (No such service) - No need to scale, choose self-built or cloud service for higher demands

 Service / Queue Responsibility